forward3d/ganger/README.md

 Docker is the perfect tool for this, since the time and overhead required to start a Docker container (when considering the time required to run a query) is minimal.

+## Features

+- Ganger can spread the load over multiple Docker daemons, launching new containers on the least-utilised one
+- Ganger will try to connect to the service port a configurable number of times (with configurable timeout);
+  useful if you have a service that takes a while to start.
+-

 ## An example

 You must have Docker installed (somewhere).
 The example config file assumes you're running